Ideas to Update the Top 6 OLDER Granite Countertops

 - UBA TUBA (seriously, who named this one, a Teletubby?)

 - BALTIC BROWN

-However, even some of the BEST-INTENTIONED black granite countertops have flecks of pink, taupe, green and blue in them that severely limit their long-term potential, making UPDATING a heck of a lot more difficult, but not impossible if you have a lil’ Ginger in your back pocket (I pinch upon request).
+However, even some of the BEST-INTENTIONED black granite countertops have flecks of pink, taupe, green and blue in them that severely limit their long-term potential.
+This makes UPDATING a heck of a lot more difficult, but not impossible if you have a lil Ginger in your back pocket (I pinch upon request).

-And by the way, if you think your granite countertop is calling all the shots, you might be surprised to hear that your BACKSPLASH actually calls first dibs on paint colours as it’s on the same vertical sight-line as the cabinets/walls – the preferences of your countertop come in second place.
+And by the way, if you think your granite countertop is calling all the shots, you might be surprised to hear that your BACKSPLASH calls first dibs on paint colours.

 Suuuuure, it’s all good in the hood if your countertop and backsplash coordinate, but if they DON’T (which is the case more often than not with homes from the 90s), you may want to think about refreshing it too.

-In this next example, the granite countertop was still going strong, but the backsplash was limiting the potential of this space…
+In this next example, the granite countertop is still going strong, but the backsplash is limiting the room’s potential…